Matt-Caspermeyer/H3B/README.md

 This archive contains all the files for the HOMM3 Babies mod / micro / mini expansion pack for King's Bounty: The Legend.
 This work will be referred to loosely as the mod in the rest of this document.

 There are many changes to the game, but at this time I do not have them listed here.
 In the future, this file will list those changes.
-In the mean time, visit the YouTube video page: http://youtu.be/JE0VbSnfYkM and the King's Bounty: The Legend Mod forum for more information: http://forum.1cpublishing.eu/showthread.php?p=360731#post360731.
+In the mean time, visit the YouTube video page: http://youtu.be/JE0VbSnfYkM and ***NOTE: This Forum is No Longer Available*** the King's Bounty: The Legend Mod forum for more information: http://forum.1cpublishing.eu/showthread.php?p=360731#post360731.